ixa-ehu/ixa-pipe-nerc/README.md

 ## OVERVIEW

+ixa-pipe-nerc provides:

-ixa-pipe-nerc provides NERC for Basque, English, Spanish, Dutch, German and Italian.
++ **NERC** for Basque, English, Spanish, Dutch, German and Italian.
 The named entity types are based on:
    + **CONLL**: LOCATION, MISC, ORGANIZATION and PERSON.
 See [CoNLL 2002](http://www.clips.ua.ac.be/conll2002/ner/) and [CoNLL 2003](http://www.clips.ua.ac.be/conll2003/ner/) for more information.
++ **Opinion Target Extraction** (OTE) for English.
+The models are trained on the SemEval 2014 and 2015 datasets;
+  **ixa-pipe-nerc was the best system** in [SemEval 2015 OTE subtask within task 12](http://alt.qcri.org/semeval2015/task12/).
++ **SuperSense Tagging** (SST) for English.
+The models are trained on Semcor.

-The models are self-contained, that is, the prop files are not needed to use them.
+Every model is self-contained, that is, the prop files are not needed to use them.
 You will find for each model a properties file describing its training although it is not needed to run the model.
 Please see the traininParams.properties template file for all available training options and documentation.

 We provide competitive models based on robust local features and exploiting unlabeled data via clustering features.
-We do not use POS tags, lemmas or chunks but we do use bigrams, trigrams and character ngrams.
 The clustering features are based on Brown, Clark (2003) and Word2Vec clustering plus some gazetteers in some cases.
-To avoid duplication of efforts, we use and contribute to the API provided by the [Apache OpenNLP project](http://opennlp.apache.org) with our own custom developed features.
+To avoid duplication of efforts, we use and contribute to the API provided by the [Apache OpenNLP project](http://opennlp.apache.org) with our own custom developed features for each of the three tasks.

 ### Features